Shopify & GA4: Understanding the Basics of GA4 for Shopify Owners

 A simple, friendly introduction to GA4 for Shopify store owners

 It’s official.
-The ‘sunset’ on Universal Analytics has happened and we’re nearly two months into the era of Google Analytics 4 (or ‘GA4’).
+The ‘sunset’ on Universal Analytics has happened and we’re well into the era of Google Analytics 4 (or ‘GA4’).

 If you use Shopify or Shopify Plus for your ecommerce business, it’s likely that you’ve already had a go at using this new version of Analytics.